-Evaluating a patients lower back may include static orthopedic tests and even an MRI.
-Rarely does this evaluation include active tests which help providers better understand the mechanical and neurological dysfunctions causing the pain.
-Medically speaking, when a test or standard examination methods fail to help doctors understand the problem, they will use terms like non specific or idiopathic which is medical jargon for the cause of the problem being unidentified.
+Evaluating a patient’s lower back may include static orthopedic tests and even an MRI.
+Rarely does this evaluation include active tests that help providers better understand the mechanical and neurological dysfunctions causing the pain?
+Medically speaking, when a test or standard examination method fails to help doctors understand the problem, they will use terms like non-specific or idiopathic which is medical jargon for the cause of the problem being unidentified.

 The problem with back and other medical specialists

-This type of thinking behind back pain which looks at the patients complaint, but ignores the mechanism causing the complaint has resulted in many chronic back pain sufferers being given medication for their mechanical problem.
-Years later, the mechanism behind their non specific back pain may have caused problem in the knees, hips, shoulders and of course, their back.
+This type of thinking behind back pain which looks at the patient’s complaint, but ignores the mechanism causing the complaint has resulted in many chronic back pain sufferers being given medication for their mechanical problem.
+Years later, the mechanism behind their non-specific back pain may have caused problems in the knees, hips, shoulders, and of course, their back.
 For those who have had non specific back pain, it is likely you have had other problems treated by other specialists who make up a hodgepodge of disassociated approaches to different parts of the body that hurts.
-It is also common that these chronic stresses on the body now are showing up on an x ray as arthritis to the joints of the spine and extremities.
+It is also common that these chronic stresses on the body now are showing up on an x-ray as arthritis to the joints of the spine and extremities.

-The body is a holistic interconnected mechanism which requires coordinated movement and symmetry.
-Movement should be like a slinky and the nuances of movement are affected by the fascia, the joints, the nerves and the muscles.
+The body is a holistic interconnected mechanism that requires coordinated movement and symmetry.
+Movement should be like a slinky and the nuances of movement are affected by the fascia, the joints, the nerves, and the muscles.
 A poorly functioning system will cause many common problems in the back, neck, shoulder and even wrist and elbow.

 To resolve back problems, your health care provider must understand movement.

-Movement based professions such as chiropractic have had great success with these patients since they approach the body from a more holistic point of view.
+Movement-based professions such as chiropractic have had great success with these patients since they approach the body from a more holistic point of view.
 As the Annals of Internal Medicine has shown us, back problems are a movement issue.
-While they did not come out and say this directly, they did suggest that drugs and invasive interventions should be considered last, while methods that improve movement such as manipulation, exercise and myofascial release should be a first approach for patient who are in pain.
+While they did not come out and say this directly, they did suggest that drugs and invasive interventions should be considered last, while methods that improve movement such as manipulation, exercise, and myofascial release should be the first approach for patients who are in pain.
 Ironically, the idea of non- specific back pain that just goes away has many sufferers mistakenly believing back pain is the condition, when movement is.
-This believe has resulted in many people becoming chronic back pain sufferers who may out of desperation years later have surgery to their back or have a joint replaced because the medical provider they saw years before did not fully understand why their patient was in pain.
+This belief has resulted in many people becoming chronic back pain sufferers who may out of desperation years later have surgery to their back or have a joint replaced because the medical provider they saw years before did not fully understand why their patient was in pain.

 Whom you see first will determine your experience with resolving your back pain and many other related conditions.